The Peanuts Movie

 Development of the film began in 2006, six years after the death of Charles Schulz and the final release of the last Peanuts comic strip.
-Craig Schulz, the son of Charles, pitched a film idea to his son, Bryan Schulz.
-Twentieth Century Fox and Blue Sky Studios announced development of a computer-animated film in October 2012, with Steve Martino directing, due to his faithfulness to the style of Dr. Seuss in the film, Horton Hears a Who!
+Craig Schulz, a son of Charles, pitched a film idea to his son, Bryan Schulz.
+20th Century Fox and Blue Sky Studios announced development of a computer-animated film in October 2012, a year after Happiness is a Warm Blanket, Charlie Brown, with Martino directing, due to his faithfulness to the style of Dr. Seuss in the film, Horton Hears a Who!
 (2008), also produced by Blue Sky.
 Numerous elements from the comic strip were featured in the film, such as Charlie Brown's skating pond, his house, "the wall" and Lucy's psychiatrist booth, as well as the Snoopy and Woodstock voice tracks from Bill Melendez.
-The soundtrack was composed by Christophe Beck, with contributions by Meghan Trainor and David Benoit.
+The score was composed by Christophe Beck, with additional soundtrack contributions by Meghan Trainor and David Benoit.

-The Peanuts Movie premiered in New York City on November 1, 2015, and was released in the United States five days later.
-It grossed $246 million worldwide against a $99 million budget to become the 7th highest-grossing animated film of 2015.
-The film was met with generally positive reviews from critics, with praise for the animation, voice acting, and faithfulness to the source material.
-It received nominations for the Annie Award for Best Animated Feature, the Critics' Choice Movie Award for Best Animated Feature, and was the first Blue Sky Studios film to be nominated for a Golden Globe Award for Best Animated Feature Film, but lost to Inside Out.
+The Peanuts Movie premiered in New York City on November 1, 2015, and was released in the United States five days later on November 6.
+The film was met with positive reviews from critics and grossed $246 million worldwide against a $99 million budget to become the 7th highest-grossing animated film of 2015.
+It received nominations for the Annie Award for Best Animated Feature, the Critics' Choice Movie Award for Best Animated Feature and was the first Blue Sky Studios film to be nominated for a Golden Globe Award for Best Animated Feature Film.